couchbase/libcouchbase/README.markdown

 Console.

 ## Bugs, Support, Issues
-You may report issues in the library in our issue tracked at
+You may report issues in the library in our issue tracker at
 <https://issues.couchbase.com>.
 Sign up for an account and file an issue
 against the _Couchbase C Client Library_ project.